x-jesse/Reinforcement-Learning/readme.md

 ## Background

 Given the complexity and breadth that many reinforcement learning algorithms cover, the topics introduced in this section will provide a high-level coverage of the basic terminology and fundamental concepts used in RL.
-Detailed explanations of each algorithm can be found in their respective folders.
+Detailed explanations of each algorithm can be found in their respective folders :sleepy:.

 ### What is RL?